(abstract association to post-at best)

 "Is Misery made beautiful, right before our eyes? "

-"Will Mercy be revealed, or blind us where we stand?"
+"Will Mercy be revealed, or blind us where we stand?""Will we burn - in - Heaven, like we do - down - here?"

 "Will a change come - while we're waiting?"